DTU-SSE/swarm-monitor/README.md

 bash start_factory_forwarding.sh session1 localhost 9999
 ```

-This should start the swarm, splitting the terminal into five windows each
+This should start the swarm, splitting the terminal into five windows showing the ouputs of the machines of the swarm and the forwarder.

+Now follow, as the swarm emits events and the monitor matches on the messages received from the swarm.